shrub4thedub/shrimp/README.md

 # shrimp
-do you love being different at the expensive of your own productivity? do you love using unfinished and poorly written software? do you struggle to use vim but still want to flex that use use a modal editor? will you try anything once?
+do you love being different at the expense of your own productivity? do you love using unfinished and poorly written software? do you struggle to use vim but still want to flex that you use a modal editor? will you try anything once?

 then shrimp is for you!